 When she competed on Dancing With the Stars in the spring of 2017, Kerrigan opened up about battling an eating disorder for years after the Olympics.
 She also revealed that she had suffered at least six miscarriages after the birth of her first child, son Matthew, in 1996, and it was eight years before their second child was born.

 Kerrigan finished seventh on the show, but her reemergence was a timely reminder of her experience in the tabloid trenches.

-Celebrating her 50th birthday on Sunday, Kerrigan can't help being a part of pop culture infamy, one of countless celebrities who set out to be known for one thing but lost control of that narrative in the blink of an eye, through no fault of their own.
+Kerrigan, 52, can't help being a part of pop culture infamy, one of countless celebrities who set out to be known for one thing but lost control of that narrative in the blink of an eye, through no fault of their own.

 "I really don't look back unless someone asks me to look back, and then I have to," she told USA Today in 2014 when the paper revisited the attack 20 years later.
 "Otherwise, why would I?
 I was attacked."

-But when she executive produced Why Don't You Lose 5 Pounds?, a documentary telling the stories of athletes battling eating disorders, she knew what awaited her while doing press for a project she cared about it.
+But when she executive-produced Why Don't You Lose 5 Pounds?, a documentary telling the stories of athletes battling eating disorders, she knew what awaited her while doing press for a project she cared about it.

 Asked what it was like to watch herself in the aftermath of the attack, footage saved for posterity on YouTube, she told ABC News in 2017, "It's sad, it's almost like somebody else at this point."

 People can say what they want about why she got famous, Kerrigan concluded.
 "Because I have two Olympic medals," she said.
 "They didn't just give them to me.
 I mean, I worked hard for it."

 (Originally published Oct.
 13, 2019, at 3 a.m.
 PT)